janikvonrotz/janikvonrotz.ch/content/post/2025-01/27-work-with-llms-on-the-command-line.md

   - /images/simon-willison-live-coding-llm.jpg
 draft: false
 ---
-I used VSCodium and Codeium to develope Python code.
+I used VSCodium and Codeium to develop Python code.
 VSCode is my editor of choice and Codeium is a well integrated AI-tool that helps writing code.
 While it solved a lot of problems for me, especially writing boilerplate code, I became more and more frustrated using this setup.

 No longer I wanted to understand the actual problem or piece of code, but just to prompt out a solution.
 Often I was eagerly waiting for the auto-complete feature to fix my code.
 I copied pieces of code to LLM chats in the browser and then updated the code in the editor.
 This workflow didn't feel right.
 This isn't coding.